More than 600 Singaporeans evacuated from Hat Yai amid floods in southern Thai city: MFA

 Follow topic:

-Of 893 Singaporeans who reached out to the MFA for assistance because of the floods, 608 of them have either boarded a flight to Singapore or are waiting for one at the Hat Yai International Airport.
+Of 893 Singaporeans who reached out to MFA for assistance because of the floods, 608 of them had either boarded a flight to Singapore or were waiting for one at Hat Yai International Airport.

-The first flight leaving Hat Yai for Singapore on Nov 28 is expected to land at Changi Airport around 4pm, with a second one expected at around 2am on Nov 29.
+The first flight leaving Hat Yai for Singapore on Nov 28 was expected to land at Changi Airport at around 4pm, with a second one expected at around 2am on Nov 29.

-Torrential rains and flood water levels began to recede on Nov 27, local media reported, allowing evacuation efforts to be ramped up as land transport like vans and military trucks were able to reach stranded people and take foreign tourists to relief centres or the airport.
+Torrential rain and water levels began to recede on Nov 27, local media reported, allowing evacuation efforts to be ramped up as land transport like vans and military trucks were able to reach stranded people and take foreign tourists to relief centres or the airport.

 MFA had said shortly before noon on Nov 27 that it was arranging for vans to evacuate Singaporeans from Central Hat Yai to the airport.

-The Singapore Embassy in Bangkok is still coordinating assistance in collaboration with Thailand’s authorities, said MFA.
+The Singapore Embassy in Bangkok is still coordinating assistance in collaboration with the Thai authorities, said MFA.
 At least 34 Singaporeans have been located and transported from flood-affected areas to the Hat Yai airport since Nov 27.
-More vehicles will be deployed to support the ongoing evacuation efforts, said the ministry.
+More vehicles will be deployed to support ongoing evacuation efforts, said the ministry.

 Foreign Minister Vivian Balakrishnan said on Nov 27 that he had spoken to his Thai counterpart, Mr Sihasak Phuangketkeow, to convey Singapore’s concern about the situation and its readiness to provide essential supplies and support relief efforts.